hhandika/myte/README.md

 myte deps astral -j [path-to-astral-jar-file]
 ```

 It will generate an executable file named `astral.sh`.
-Put the `astral.sh` file in a directory that is regiestered in your environment variable.
+Put the `astral.sh` file in a directory that is registered in your environment variable.

 Try to check the dependencies again: